noemistatcat/segmentation_agent/README.md

 - Streamlit's `st.cache_resource` for persistent runners
 - ADK's session service for conversation history
 - Separate sessions for pipeline and Q&A

+#### 5. Logging
+- Diagnostic logs about events, data processing, results and outputs, and performance

 ## Setup Instructions